 In order to protect our employees from the interference in the course of their work and to prevent distractions or confrontations, solicitations will not be permitted during work time.
-Employees are not permitted to distribute literature, printed materials or printed products, or to sell products, solicit monetary contributions or solicit for any organization or cause during work time or in work areas with the exception of student or College organizations or for College-sponsored events.
-Non-employees are not permitted to solicit or distribute material on/in College property at any time.
+Employees are not permitted to distribute literature, printed materials or printed products, or to sell products, solicit monetary contributions or solicit for any organization or cause during work time or in work areas with the exception of student or College organizations or for College sponsored events.
+Non-employees are not permitted to solicit or distribute material on/in College property without approval from the Dean of Students.